The Beasley Rare Book Room

 - Alexander Campbell's Christianty Restored dating from 1835

 Construction on this special, climate-controlled room was completed in November 2010, & was underwritten by the Beasley Foundation.
-This room connects students, faculty, patrons, & scholars with primary sources, other documents of note, & memorabilia in their original formats to the end that they support the mission of the PTS library & enhance understandings of the way of Jesus through the literature & history of Christian faith.
+This room connects students, faculty, patrons, & scholars with primary sources, other documents of note, & memorabilia in their original formats to the end that they support the mission of the Phillips library & enhance understandings of the way of Jesus through the literature & history of Christian faith.
 The library is dedicated to making these materials accessible to all while caring for their safety & security.

 Security procedures to know before entering the Beasley Rare Book Room: